Cadences in Music

 Types of Cadences

-There are 4 main types of cadence you will come across – 2 of them sound finished, whilst the other 2 sound unfinished:
+There are 4 main types of cadences in music you will come across – 2 of them sound finished, whilst the other 2 sound unfinished.

-Here is an example of a finished cadence in C major.
+Here is an example of a perfect cadence in C major.
 Notice how the chords at the end of the phrase go from V (G) – I (C) and it sounds finished.

-Have a look at and listen to this example in C major:
+Have a look at and listen to this example of a plagal cadence in C major:

 The music clearly sounds like it should continue.

-Here is a summary of the 4 cadences – Perfect, Imperfect, Plagal, Interrupted – hope it helps!!
+Here is a brief summary of the 4 music cadences – Perfect, Imperfect, Plagal, Interrupted:

 Also, I have put together a wall chart showing the chords from the cadences in all major and minor keys.